-As already stated, the Harrogate Local Plan identifies a new 12.7ha employment site at 'South of Almsford Bridge' (Policies PN18 and DM2) together with a set of requirements governing its implementation.
+5.6.6 As already stated, the HDLP identifies a new 12.7ha employment site at 'South of Almsford Bridge' (Policies PN18 and DM2) together with a set of requirements governing its implementation.
 There is the potential through the Neighbourhood Plan to set out further locally derived development requirements in respect of the site.
-In the consultation on the Policy Intentions Document, some 86% of respondents supported such an approach.
+In the consultation on the Policy Intentions

+Document, some 86% of respondents supported such an approach, backed by over 83% in the Regulation 14 consultation.
-While clearly indicating community concerns regarding the principle of the site's employment allocation, the consultation also yielded useful comments regarding the issues which it was felt needed to be addressed in order to make employment development of the site acceptable.
-These included safe pedestrian/cycle crossing of the A61, landscape screening along the A61 site boundary, local employment requirements and restrictions in respect of noise and light emanating from the site.

-Many of these issues, together with previously identified steering/focus group concerns in respect of building heights, transport assessment and electric vehicle charging infrastructure are duly addressed in Policy ED2 below.
-It is however considered that there is no evidence and therefore no justification to support policy clauses in respect of local employment or noise.

-The policy has regard to NPPF provisions regarding heritage assets (paras 197, 201, 202), the encouragement of walking and cycling (paras 92, 100, 104, 106, 112), electric vehicle charging (paras 107, 112, 174), transport assessments (para 113), light pollution from artificial light (para 185) and appropriate and effective landscaping, including the importance of trees (paras 130, 131).
+- 5.6.7 While clearly indicating community concerns regarding the principle of the site's employment allocation, the consultation also yielded comments regarding the issues which it was felt needed to be addressed, in order to make employment development of the site acceptable.
+These included safe pedestrian/cycle crossing of the A61, landscape screening along the A61 site boundary, local employment requirements and restrictions in respect of noise and light emanating from the site. - 5.6.8 Many of these issues, together with previously identified steering/focus group concerns in respect of building heights, transport assessment and electric vehicle charging infrastructure are duly addressed in Policy ED2 below, albeit in more positive terms in respect of boundary landscaping and possible light pollution.
+It is also considered that there is no evidence and therefore no justification to support policy clauses in respect of local employment or noise. - 5.6.9 The policy has regard to NPPF provisions regarding heritage assets (paras 203, 207, 208), the encouragement of walking and cycling (paras 96, 104, 108, 110, 116), electric vehicle charging (paras 111, 116, 180), transport assessments (para 117), light pollution from artificial light (para 191) and appropriate and effective landscaping, including the importance of trees (paras 135, 136).